Stravaig-Projects/Stravaig.ShortCode/README.md

 Starting from v2, there is a configuration methods for specific configurations.

 - `ShortCode.InitYouTubeStyle(bool)`: The short code is configured to generate short codes in the same style as You Tube, i.e. 11 character URL safe base64 without trailing equal signs.
+The Boolean parameter indicates whether to reset the internal generators back to their defaults too.

 ## Setting up Short Codes with Microsoft's Dependency Injection